BLAST3R-PB2/bad_apple/README.md

 - `create_frames.py`: Script to extract frames from the video and categorize pixels.
 - `create_pb2_map.py`: Script to generate the PB2 map from categorized pixel data.
-- `config.py`: Configuration file to set the aspect ratio and frame rate.
+- `config.py`: Configuration file to set the aspect ratio, pixel size, and frame rate.
 - `bad_apple.mp4`: Input video file for frame extraction.

 ## Installation